 IntelePeer will also invoice Customer for all fees assessed by Carriers per message and per filing on a pass-through basis (“Carrier Fees”).

-Notwithstanding anything in the Agreement to the contrary, any Carrier Fees, any FTEU Rates, or applicable international Rates are subject to change from time to time without notice to Customer.
+Notwithstanding anything in the Agreement to the contrary, any Carrier Fees, or applicable international Rates are subject to change from time to time without notice to Customer.

 Customer Responsibilities – Short Codes

-Short Codes are currently available with respect to subscribers of carriers in certain countries, pursuant to Short Code Availability IntelePeer may update this list from time to time, without additional notice to the Customer.
+Short Codes are currently available with respect to subscribers of Carriers in certain countries, pursuant to www.intelepeer.com/products/documentation/sms/short-codes-availability.
+IntelePeer may update this list from time to time, without additional notice to the Customer.